"I get to see the world as part of my work, and it gives me a freedom that no other educations or jobs can offer."

 I studied the STX course, linguistic line, so I didn’t have a technical background.
 Fortunately the course starts at a level where everyone can participate.
 I have subsequently found a huge interest in technical work.

 I’m the type who never saw the purpose in analysing a Hans Christian Andersen text.
-So it’s super cool for me, when I’m able to see the link between the subjects that I’m taught in the classroom and the work I will be doing when I'm done.
+So it’s super cool for me, when I’m able to see the link between the subjects I’m taught in the classroom and the work I will be doing when I'm done.
 Sometimes we’re taught something in a course, and then we try it out in real life in the school's laboratory or in a simulator.
 That way you quickly find that there is an objective with the learning.

 Another great thing about the program is that it offers a 12-months internship on a ship.
 Here you get to come out and be trained in the job that you will to do as a graduate and with a huge responsibility right from the beginning.